3D Globe

 The project, initiated by the Society of the Potvorov Church and Jan Soukup, M.Arch., provided me with welcomed opportunity to explore a significant historical monument quite close to my summer vacation cottage, yet until then entirely unknown to me.

-The rendered image was used in the Potvorov information poster in 2016, and an interactive 3D scene was later integrated into the Society's Web.
+Rendered images were used in the Potvorov information poster in 2016, and the interactive 3D scene was later integrated into the Society's Web.
 I continue to maintain the 3D asset as the time and energy allows.

 Jesuit College and Church of Holy Name of Jesus (Telč, CZ)